Development and contribution

 The ESMValTool source code is available on a public GitHub repository: https://github.com/ESMValGroup/ESMValTool.
 To obtain the code, there are two options:

-directory and then follow the sequence of steps starting from 2 ESMValTool dependencies. - clone the repository if you want to contribute to the ESMValTool development:
+2. Clone the repository if you want to contribute to the ESMValTool development:

 git clone https://github.com/ESMValGroup/ESMValTool.git